eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

   procname <nick> <user> <hand> <chan> <account>

   Description: this bind will trigger when eggdrop detects a change in the authentication status of a user's service account.
-The mask for the bind is in the format "#channel nick!user@hostname.com account" and accepts :ref:`<wildcards>Match Characters`. account is either the account name the user is logging in to or "*" if the user is not logged in to an account.
+The mask for the bind is in the format "#channel nick!user@hostname.com account" and accepts wildcards_. account is either the account name the user is logging in to or "*" if the user is not logged in to an account.

   NOTE: the three required IRC components for account tracking are: the WHOX feature, the extended-join IRCv3 capability and the account-notify IRCv3 capability. if only some of the three feature are available, eggdrop provides best-effort account tracking but this bind could be triggered late or never on account changes.
 Please see doc/ACCOUNTS for additional information.